cemyuzbasioglu/sketches/README.md

- Some projects from MSc and Datacamp
+ Some R & Python projects from MSc and Datacamp